Ramixin/Mixson/README.md

 ```

 The method is expected to return the provided `JsonElement` with any modifications the event applied since events are chained and not doing so will override any previous events or redefine the .json file in a way that will cause the event to fail.

+The `failSilently` is a boolean value
+for whether the event should halt the game if the event fails to apply the modifications.

 Here is an example event that will change the texture of the golden chestplate item to that of the diamond chestplate
 ```java